GenericMappingTools/gmt/doc/rst/source/supplements/gsfml/fzinformer.rst

 **fzinformer** is a script developed as part of the Global Seafloor Fabric and Magnetic Lineation Project [see `GSFML <https://www.soest.hawaii.edu/PT/GSFML>`_ for a full description of the project].
-It make plots of statistical information obtained by :doc:1fzanalyzer1 as a function of position along a fracture zone (FZ).
+It make plots of statistical information obtained by :doc:`fzanalyzer` as a function of position along a fracture zone (FZ).

 Optional Arguments
 ------------------